TedHusted/awake/awake.md/awake.md

 “Can you rewind a bit and play it back at normal speed?”

-The blur reappears, and to Tate and Park, it looks eerily familiar to the dashcam reel.
+The blur reappears.
+To Tate and Park, it looks eerily familiar to the dashcam reel.
 It seems to duck into the open car for a minute or so.
-Then it streaks away.
+Then the blur streaks away.

 “Is there another point of view?”